Yews to Eucalypts

 Leaving Ireland;

-Why John came to Australia I suspect can be easily reasoned; life in Ireland was particularly challenging The great famine (potato) between 1845 and 1852 caused the death of thousands of Irish and was the instigator of what would become the most famous of Irish migration knows as the Irish Diaspora.
+Why John came to Australia I suspect can be easily reasoned; life in Ireland was particularly challenging The great famine (potato) between 1845 and 1852 caused the death of over a million Irish and was the instigator of what would become the most famous of Irish migration knows as the Irish Diaspora.
 Both America and Australia would be major destinations of immigration for the Irish people.
-The Larkin’s (and their neighbour’s in Kilcolgan) were described in the newspapers as ‘peasantry’ so I don’t think its too much of a stretch to see that they wanted better opportunities.
-The political tension and troubles that had swept the Larkin’s in the previous six years had brought them to the attention of the authorities, so this may have helped to encourage John and Michael certainly to leave Ireland.
+The Larkin’s (and their neighbour’s in Kilcolgan!) were described in the newspapers as ‘peasantry’ so I don’t think its too much of a stretch to see that they wanted for better opportunities.
+The political tension and troubles that had swept up the Larkin’s in the previous six years had brought them to the attention of the authorities, so this may have helped to encourage John and Michael certainly to leave Ireland.

 ——————————————————————————————————————–

 From what I understand of family lore as to John’s background in Ireland he had recorded himself at different times in Australia as a gardener and later farmer.
-I think in Ireland this most likely would have been that he was a small crop farmer or labourer.
-Two of the most insecure of employment during and following the potato famine.
+I think in Ireland this most likely would have been that he was a small crop tenant farmer or labourer probably working with his father and two brothers on their bit of land.
+Two of the most insecure of employments during and following the potato famine were crop farmer and laborer.
 There exists a milieu of recorded stories around the how and why of the famine and if ever a time for Irish and English resentment to build between each other then surely it was at this wretched time in history.
+I can thoroughly recommend if you enjoy a great subject podcaster, check out Fin Dwyer https://www.irishhistorypodcast.ie/ whose perspective and research on the topic of Irish history is truly worthwhile.

 I purchased John and Mary’s marriage certificate and was able to gather the following.